tsnash/spot-apps-tester-api/README.md

 - Centralize user IDs to a common database entity and have profiles use a foreign key instead

-- Implement the remaining properties of the rest of the entities of `UserProfile`
+- Implement remaining properties for `UserProfile` related entities

 - Consider and address PII concerns including but not limited to
     - Encryption at rest for sensitive data